kimtore/pms/README.md

 ## Project status

-PMS is in _alpha_ stage, and is a work in progress.
-A more feature complete, but older, version can be found in the `0.42.x` branch.
+*MAINTAINER NEEDED*: PMS is a discontinued project.
+If anyone would like to continue development, please drop me an e-mail.
+The address can be found in the bottom of the document.

 This software was previously written in C++.
 The master branch now contains a rewrite, currently implemented in Go.
 The current goal of the Go implementation is to implement most of the features found in the 0.42 branch.